How to experience San Diego in 4 days

-San Diego’s famously welcoming weather, epic coastline and ever-changing activities lineup have the potential to keep anyone happy for a lifetime — and as evidence of this, a recent and widely reported survey ranked the city as one of the top 10 happiest in the U.S.
+San Diego’s famously welcoming weather, epic coastline and ever-changing activities lineup have the potential to keep anyone happy for a lifetime—and as evidence of this, a widely reported survey ranked the city as one of the top 10 happiest in the U.S.

 Of course, not everyone is lucky enough to spend all their days in “America’s Finest City.”
 With smart planning, though, it’s possible to experience some of the best the city has to offer in under a week.
 And we’ve got the lowdown on how to do just that.

-Any San Diego trip worth its salt — or saltwater, maybe — will incorporate visits to the city’s verdant cliff-lined Pacific coast, beaches and natural parks.
+Any San Diego trip worth its salt—or saltwater, maybe—will incorporate visits to the city’s verdant cliff-lined Pacific coast, beaches and natural parks.
 In a region known for its foodie-favorite restaurants, it would be outright wrong not to also plan your journey at least in part around visits to inventive, headline-making eateries and lounges serving flavors from around the globe.
-And while you’d need much more time to visit all 90 of the city’s museums, four days is enough to at least get a taste of the cultural milieu on offer — and the same goes for the region’s theme and adventure parks.
+And while you’d need much more time to visit all of the city’s 100+ museums, four days is enough to at least get a taste of the cultural milieu on offer—and the same goes for the region’s theme and adventure parks.

 You’ll find all of the above mixed in to our flexible 4-day itinerary.
-And even repeat visitors will want to take notes, as San Diego’s in the midst of unveiling a plethora of new experiences, restaurants and nightlife venues that open up all new reasons to explore.
+And even repeat visitors will want to take notes, as San Diego is constantly unveiling new experiences, restaurants and nightlife venues that open up all new reasons to explore.

 Day 1: City Tours and Sunsets

-The shiny trolley offers free shuttle pickup at select hotels and takes guests to 12 distinct areas of the city — a fun and efficient way to get a sense of place, note intriguing areas you'll want to explore in depth later, or just spontaneously hop off to experience a neighborhood on the spot.
-Tickets are good for the entire day, so if you decide to, say, step off to get a good look at the Star of India (the oldest active sailing ship in the world at 159 years old); to stroll waterfront Seaport Village, with its winning combination of tranquil harbor views, popular eateries and fun shops to explore; or to eat your way through seven stations serving oven-baked pizza, lobster rolls, cheeseburger tacos, gelato and more at the Little Italy Food Hall; you can simply hop back on post-exploration to continue your journey.
+The shiny trolley offers free shuttle pickup at select hotels and takes guests to 12 distinct areas of the city—a fun and efficient way to get a sense of place, note intriguing areas you'll want to explore in depth later, or just spontaneously hop off to experience a neighborhood on the spot.
+Tickets are good for the entire day, so if you decide to, say, step off to get a good look at the Star of India (the oldest active sailing ship in the world at 159 years old); to stroll waterfront Seaport Village, with its winning combination of tranquil harbor views, popular eateries and fun shops to explore; or to browse the fresh produce and homemade delicacies at the Little Italy Mercato (a farmers market)—no problem.
+You can simply hop back the bus on post-exploration to continue your journey.

 Along the way, you'll be treated to sweeping views of the Pacific, the city and the seaside cliffs in the distance.
-Of course, if your first priority is getting out on said water, you can opt to start your trip with a Tiki Time Bay Tour instead, to view some of San Diego's most iconic sights from a Hawaiian-themed party barge on San Diego Bay.
-Among Tiki Time's options are a landmarks tour led by an expert city guide who doubles as an improv comedian; and an evening tour timed perfectly to catch a San Diego sunset.
+Of course, if your first priority is getting out on said water, you can opt to start your trip with a Sail San Diego cruise instead to view some of the city's most iconic sights from the decks of a modern sail boat on San Diego Bay.
+The company's fleet includes unique vessels like an 100% electric sailboat and a classic 1950s luxury sailing yacht.
+For especially striking vistas, choose the sunset cruise and savor the orange-pink skies with an included beer or juice in hand.

-Whether by sea or by land, you will want to catch the sunset on your first day in San Diego.
-If you're not opting for a magic-hour sail, you'll want to write a visit to Sunset Cliffs Natural Park — in ink — on your agenda.
+Whether by sea or by land, be sure to catch the sunset on your first day in San Diego.
+If you're not opting for a magic-hour sail, you'll want to write a visit to Sunset Cliffs Natural Park—in ink—on your agenda.

 You'll find the 68-acre park made famous by its sundown vistas in San Diego's Point Loma neighborhood.
 Walk out onto the jutting nature-made pier to witness the crash of waves against the rugged coastline, take in the panoramic sea views and claim your spot on the smooth sandstone rock or a bench as the show unfolds.
 Tip: Since this is, not surprisingly, a popular spot at sundown, arrive early so you've got enough time to secure parking.
 Ladera Street and Luscomb Street often have good availability.